 Do reviews influence product ranking?

-The real answer is that reviews are designed to influence conversion; 22 percent of shoppers won’t look anywhere else once they’ve identified an Amazon product they want to buy and reviews are the real deal when it comes to this decision.
-Research shows that 84 percent of shoppers trust online reviews as much as a personal recommendation and 91% of shoppers occasionally or regularly read online reviews.
+While reviews may not be the most important factor in Amazon rankings, they greatly influence conversion.
+22% of shoppers won’t look anywhere else once they’ve identified an Amazon product they want to buy, and reviews are a major push when it comes to purchase decisions.
+Research shows that 84% of shoppers trust online reviews as much as a personal recommendation, and 91% of shoppers occasionally or regularly read online reviews.

 How do shoppers use reviews?